Are you unsure of which Lakes Region or Frye Island area is right for you? Read on to learn the differences and similarities between popular lakes.

 Little Sebago Lake

-Little Sebago Lake is 1,898 acres and located between Gray and Windham, Maine.
+Little Sebago Lake is 1,898 acres and is located between Gray and Windham, Maine.
 It’s easily accessible to both Portland and Freeport, Maine which is known for its shopping and business opportunities.
 Like the other lakes, Little Sebago is known for its fishing and bass tournaments.
+View listings on Little Sebago Lake.

 Contact Sunset Lakes Real Estate

 Are you interested in more information about a particular lake?
-Contact the Sunset Real Estate team for help finding out which Maine Lakes Region area is right for you.
+For help finding out which Maine Lakes Region area is right for you: